Code-Institute-Submissions/cammegh-site/README.md

 Most of the functionality that was originally decided on is focused on the wheel-builder page.
 JavaScript is necessary to be able to change image src values and unique selections.
 The bones of this funcionality was specified as follows:

 - Selections highlight when clicked on
-- Radio buttons for finishes and/or quantities as necessary
+- Radio buttons for styles and/or quantities as necessary
 - Selections and buttons change the render of the wheel that is displayed
 - Review section that fills out based on the previous selections (very important)
 - Ability to automatically send an email with the selections made

-I realised early on that more functionality was going to be required, and is outlined below:
+I realised early on that more functionality was going to be required, which is outlined below:

 - JavaScript possibly required to deal with "sticky hover" from touch-screen devices when deselecting options on the wheel builder page
 - Scaling text and boxes so site is usable on multiple resolutions